ilgazustaa/RoVI-Charite/README.md

 # RoVI-Charite
-Analysis of gut microbiome composition, maternal antibodies, and mucosal IgA responses to oral rotavirus vaccine, reproducing and extending findings from a large infant cohort study.
+Analysis of gut microbiome development, maternal antibodies, neonatal infection status, and mucosal IgA responses to oral rotavirus vaccination, reproducing and extending findings from a large multicountry infant cohort study.